rebelsky/csc207c/_eboards/eboard06-2.md

   and locations.
 * Identify where the corresponding computer is.
 * Return the card to the jar.
 * Grab a sheet of paper.
+(This should be a whiteboard, but ....)
 * Navigate to the computer.
 * The first person at the computer logs in (and, if appropriate, forks and clones the repo).